 Ask ten people for the best med spa websites and you'll get ten lists of the prettiest ones.
 But pretty and best aren't the same thing.
-The best med spa websites are the ones that turn a stranger scrolling on their phone into a booked, paying patient — and when you study enough of them, the same nine patterns show up every single time.
+The best med spa websites are the ones that turn a stranger scrolling on their phone into a booked, paying patient — and when you study enough of them, the same nine patterns show up every single time — whether you call it a medspa, a med spa, or a medical spa.

 None of these are design trends.
 They're conversion fundamentals dressed in a brand.
 A clinic with a modest budget that nails all nine will out-book a competitor with a gorgeous, award-style site that ignores them.
 Here's each element, why it matters, and how to tell whether your own site has it.